dimitar-j/CS50-WebDev/README.md

 # About
-My code for the Harvard CS50 Web Dev course projects
+My code for the Harvard CS50 Web Dev course projects.
+Written using HTML/CSS, JavaScript, and Python (Django).

 # Overview
 ### Project 0 - Google Search